subtract0/super-duper-disco/PLAN.md

 - **Action:** Proceed to review and patch conversational flow tests, update PLAN.md and TESTING.md after each fix.

 ---

+### 2025-04-20: Modular Telegram Bot Refactor Complete
+- All Telegram bot command, dialogue, and file logic is now modularized in `src/telegram/` (`types.ts`, `intentParser.ts`, `dialogueState.ts`, `fileService.ts`, `telegramApi.ts`, `controller.ts`, `handler.ts`).
+- `pages/api/telegram.ts` is a thin wrapper delegating to the modular handler.
+- Orchestrator is now wired to the live `agentManager` and `MessageBus`, so all bot commands operate on real in-memory agent state.
+- All top-level side effects, secret logging, and monolithic logic have been removed.
+- **Next:** Migrate/validate tests for all conversational flows, ensure robust error handling, and update documentation.
+Maintain PLAN.md after each major step.

 ## Milestone (2025-04-20): Telegram Agent Management Test Suite Unblocked, Failing Tests Remain